roosterrichard/acctutor/index.md

 <div id="tutoring-available"> &nbsp; </div>
 If there is a tutor available, a chat box will pop up to the right.
 To begin, enter your information.
 The next available tutor in your subject will be right with you.
-Please refer below to the list of subjects each tutor is good with and the schedule for days and times.
+Please refer below to the <a href="#Table>list</a> of subjects each tutor is good with and the schedule for days and times.

 To use this service, you must provide your __ACC email address__.
 A tutor will not be able to help you if you do not provide a valid ACC email address.
 A Webcam